 Lockdown has been a very challenging time for all but there have been some positives that have emerged, such as the amazing increase in people choosing to travel sustainably.
-Sales of bikes and cycling equipment have been reported to have risen 57% between March and July, with people choosing to travel more actively, improving their personal fitness and local air quality at the same time.
+Sales of bikes and cycling equipment rose by 57% between March and July 2020, with people choosing to travel more actively, improving their personal fitness and local air quality at the same time.

 Nigel Greenwood, Managing Director So Sussex.